BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Master of the Dark Wild** `PASSIVE`

-Friendly Beast models within 12" of Druzhag may use his Courage or Intelligence values instead of their own when making a Courage Test or an Intelligence Test.
-Additionally, whenever Druzhag suffers a Wound, before any Fate Rolls are made, he may roll a D6.
+Friendly Beast models within 12" of Drûzhag may use his Courage or Intelligence values instead of their own when making a Courage Test or an Intelligence Test.
+Additionally, whenever Drûzhag suffers a Wound, before any Fate Rolls are made, he may roll a D6.
 On a 2+, he may choose a single friendly Beast model within 2" to immediately suffer the Wound instead of him.
 Fate Rolls can then be made as normal.

 </div>